 Arthur, the Once and Future King

-extraordinary book written by Geoffrey of Monmouth, the names of the mythical hero Arthur and the mythical wizard Merlin became inseparably linked.
-The book became
+book written by Geoffrey of Monmouth, the names of the mythical hero Arthur and the mythical wizard Merlin became inseparably linked.
+The book became the medieval

-the medieval equivalent of a best seller, with an enormous number of copies being made (in an age before the printing press) and circulated throughout western
+equivalent of a best seller, with an enormous number of copies being made (in an age before the printing press) and circulated throughout western Europe.
+Many

-Europe.
-Many adaptations and paraphrases were made in Latin prose and verse, and then vernacular versions appeared in Old English, Old French or Welsh.
-The
+adaptations and paraphrases were made in Latin prose and verse, and then vernacular versions appeared in Old English, Old French or Welsh.
+The characters and ideas

-first group are the different versions of the story of the quester who visits the Grail Castle, where he witnesses miracles but fails to
+are the different versions of the story of the quester who visits the Grail Castle, where he witnesses miracles but fails to ask the

 - Anglo-Norman patriotic epics: 1137- 1205

 - Religious legends of the Grail: 1180- 1230